Fremont Unified School District: The office of the superintendent

-The superintendent of the Fremont Unified School District is appointed by the Board of Education.
+The superintendent of the Fremont Unified School District is appointed by the board of education.
 The superintendent acts as the supervisor of all schools and makes many administrative decisions at schools.

 Selection of the superintendent

-The superintendent is selected by a vote of the Board of Education.
+The superintendent is selected by a vote of the board of education.
 Usually the public leaders around the attendance areas have a lot of input before a candidate is selected by the board.
 The candidate generally goes through an extensive interview process before being considered for the position.

-As of October 2021, the Superintendent is CJ Cammack.
+On February 12, 2025, Erik Burmeister resigned as superintendent after serving less than a year.

 Inappropriate Relationships

 In November 2016, officials began investigating a possible inappropriate relationship involving a teacher and a student.
+The teacher was later sentenced to 180 days in county jail of which she were able to serve at home, and 150 hours of community service.